usethesource/usethesource.github.io/about/processes.md

    * the issue is closed at <https://github.com/usethesource/usethesource.github.io/issues>
    * contributors can propose again in the future by re-opening the issue at <https://github.com/usethesource/usethesource.github.io/issues>

+## Burial Process

+1. Project Owners or Board Members propose the end-of-life of a UseTheSource project at <https://github.com/usethesource/usethesource.github.io/issues>.
+2. Board Members evaluate the proposal by the following merits:
+   * no other UseTheSource projects depend on the given project;
+   * viability is arguably in danger;
+   * discontinuation of the project is beneficial to the Project Owners, Contributors;
+   * discontinuation of the project is not harmful for known Users.

 ## Development Process

 ## Release Process

 ## User Support Process

-* github issues for user feedback, questions, feature requests and bug reports
+* Github issues is used for user feedback, questions, feature requests and bug reports;
+* Any pull request by a User over 2 lines of code requires a signed [UseTheSource Contributor Agreement](agreement.html) by the author;
-* stackoverflow.com for questions regarding programming in our languages (tag with the language name)
+* The stackoverflow.com site is promoted among Users for questions regarding programming in any of the UseTheSource languages (tag with the given language name).

 ## Architectural Change Process